petersbingham/twochanradialwell/README.md

  [  0.00000000+0.j -13.56891277+0.j]]
 ```

-There are two types that TwoChanRadialWell is compatible with, standard python types and mpmath types.
+There are two types that twochanradialwell is compatible with, standard python types and mpmath types.
 Python types is the default.
 To change to mpmath types call the module function `usempmathTypes()`.